MartinSpindler/Machine-Learning-in-Econometrics/syllabus.md

 Part II.
 Estimation and Inference of Structural Parameters and Treatment Effects

 1. Partialling-out
-2. Inference in Lasso Regression on Selected Target Variables
+2. Inference on Selected Target Variables in Regressions in High-Dimensions
 3. IV Estimation in High-Dimensions
+4. The Orthogonality Principle